 Kuzmenko nets hat trick as Vancouver Canucks down Anaheim Ducks 8-5

+VANCOUVER — Luke Schenn has dubbed his Vancouver Canucks teammate Andrei Kuzmenko "the celebration king."

+The Russian winger earned the title Thursday, sliding along the ice on one knee, then popping up for a high kick and an enthusiastic fist pump after scoring his first-ever NHL hat trick.

-VANCOUVER — Andrei Kuzmenko scored his first NHL hat trick and added an assist Thursday as the Vancouver Canucks posted a crucial 8-5 victory over the visiting Anaheim Ducks.
+He also contributed an assist, helping the Canucks (3-6-2) to an 8-5 victory over the visiting Anaheim Ducks.

+"It means that (I'm) beginning to feel really good here," Kuzmenko said through his translator and teammate Vasily Podkolzin. "(I'm) beginning to get this game, the NHL rules, and just keep going.”

+The 26-year-old winger now has 10 points (six goals, four assists) in 11 games for the Canucks.

+All three of Kuzmenko's goals came in a furious third period that saw the offence erupt for both sides.

+"I was super happy," said his linemate Elias Pettersson, who had a five-point night with a goal and four assists.
+"I mean, he's been working really hard.
+It’s a new city and language and everything for him.
+So I'm just super happy for him."

-Elias Pettersson had a goal and three helpers for the Canucks (3-6-2), while Bo Horvat scored twice, including an empty-net strike, and had an assist.
+Bo Horvat scored twice and had an assist for Vancouver.
 J.T.
-Miller and Dakota Joshua also found the back of the net and Quinn Hughes contributed two assists.
+Miller and Dakota Joshua also found the back of the net and Quinn Hughes contributed two helpers.

 Troy Terry scored and notched two assists for the Ducks (3-7-1), while Trevor Zegras and Ryan Strome posted one of each.
 Max Comtois and Max Jones rounded out the scoring for the visitors.